rohitkjohnedu/static_exp_sensitivity/readme.md

 - [x] Figure out the simulations works.
   - [x] Read the old code
 - [x] Write CSV with the experiment ppts
-- [ ] Write the script to generate the parameter table
+- [x] Write the script to generate the parameter table
-- [ ] Check the simulation script
+- [x] Check the simulation script
+  - [x] Test all the geometries\
+  - [x] Check if goes to the correct max depth
-  - [ ] Check the parameter table with the script
+  - [x] Check the parameter table with the script
 - [ ] Complete the runs
   - [ ] Start the runs
   - [ ] Enter in the dipatch tables